2seaq/react-wallet/README.md

 ```

 ### Spring Application
-To build and run the react lightning UI with the Spring Boot application.
-Follow these steps:
+To build and run the react lightning UI with the Spring Boot application simply build the application using npm run build.
+This will create a js file (detailed in the build information)
+That can then be copied and referenced in the index.html of the spring application.
+Note the url for the websocket should be configured to the correct url.